javers/javers/README.md

 <a href="http://javers.org/javadoc_0.8.0/index.html?org/javers/core/Javers.html">JaVers</a> instance.
 As you can see, JaVers api is concise and simple.

-##4.
-Features Details

 ###1.
 Object diff
-JaVers Object <a href="http://javers.org/javadoc_0.8.0/org/javers/core/Javers.html#compare-java.lang.Object-java.lang.Object-">
+JaVers Object <a href="http://javers.org/javadoc_0.8.0/index.html?org/javers/core/diff/Diff.html">
-diff</a> is the easiest way to deeply compare two graphs of objects.
+<code>Diff</code></a> is the easiest way to deeply compare two graphs of objects.

 As the result you get list of atomic <a href="http://javers.org/javadoc_0.8.0/index.html?org/javers/core/diff/Change.html"><code>Changes</code></a>.
 There are several types of Changes: *ValueChange*, *ReferenceChange*, *ListChange* and so on (see inheritance hierarchy of